Click on a question below to expand it and reveal the answer.

 What if I’m not sure what I want to study?

 No problem!
-We will have General Studies advisors on hand to help you register for classes.
-Academic Advisors can help you plan a course of action.
+We will have General Studies advisors available to help you register for classes.

 Where do I stay? / What is there to do? / Where should I eat? / How do I get there?
 Etc.